 - Its use of emojis is just right and on brand

-- Is it inspiring or adding value?
+- Is your caption inspiring or adding value?
 Will the user get something out of the post?
 Whether it’s new information, a chance to enter a giveaway, an opportunity to connect with other followers by commenting on the post, or a dose of inspiration, your caption should add something to the user’s life.
 Make an effort to be intentional with your posts and avoid posting for the sake of posting.
 A user will sooner unfollow your account because they feel your posts aren’t adding value than because you aren’t posting daily.

 A final note: attracting and repelling